xxdcc/ctDNA_data_analysis_pipeline/README.md

-# ctDNA WES data analysis pipeline
+# ctDNA data analysis pipeline

-This repository describes pipeline for analysing data from whole-exome sequencing (WES) of circulating tumour DNA (ctDNA).
+This repository describes pipeline for analysing data from whole-exome sequencing (WES) of circulating tumour DNA (ctDNA) and whole-genome sequencing (WGS) tissue samples.

-The pipeline is implemented using ctDNA from plasma samples derived from pancreatic cancer patients.
+The pipeline is implemented using ctDNA from plasma samples and tumour with corresponding normal DNA samples derived from pancreatic cancer patients.
 The analyses are conducted on [QMUL Apocrita (**sm11**) High Performance Computing](https://docs.hpc.qmul.ac.uk/) (HPC) cluster.
 * ctDNA WES data is located in the following directory:<br>

     */data/BCI-BioInformatics/PC_ctDNA/WES_data*

+* tissue WGS data is located in the following directory:<br>

+    */data/BCI-BioInformatics/PC_ctDNA/WGS_data/X16018*
 <br>

 * The pipeline containts the following steps: